 During the COVID-19 pandemic and response, all employees should monitor themselves for symptoms of illness.
 The most common symptoms of COVID-19 are fever or chills, cough, shortness of breath, or difficulty breathing.
 Some patients may experience symptoms such as fatigue, muscle or body aches, headache, new loss of sense of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea.
 If you have fever, cough, and difficulty breathing, remove yourself from the workplace, stay at home, isolate from others, and seek medical attention if needed, by calling your healthcare provider.
-See the Exposure Decision Tree.
+See the Exposure Decision Tree (Attachment 10).

 Unsure what your symptoms may mean?
 Review the following resources to further evaluate symptoms:

-- "Is it Cold, Flu, or Coronavirus?" available on the Health Services website. - CDC Covid-19 Symptoms and Self-Checker
+- COVID-19 Symptom Comparison available on the Health Services website. - CDC Covid-19 Symptoms and Self-Checker

-Notification of a COVID-19 Case
+Notification of a COVID-19 Case or Close Contact

-The County may receive information COVID-19 cases in several ways:
+The County may receive information about COVID-19 cases in several ways: